BigBitBusInc/kubernetes-automation-toolkit/code/app-code/api/todo-python-django/README.md

 3. [Install Helm](https://helm.sh/docs/intro/install/) package manager client on your computer (version 3 or greater).
 4. [Install Skaffold](https://skaffold.dev/docs/install/) on your computer.

-**Note: If running on a Windows machine: Use a text editor (ex.
-VSCode) to change the EOL sequence of the start.sh file from CRLF to LF.**

 ### Development on your Local PC
 Developers may want to iterate through their code as they develop software on their local PC.
 We will run the to-do Django code on our PC for debugging and connect to a postgres database running on a container.